criblio/helm-charts/helm-chart-sources/logstream-leader/README.md

 # DISCLAIMER

-This chart is a work in progress – it is provided as is.
+This chart is the replacement for the logstream-master chart, which has been deprecated.
 If you're migrating from the deprecated logstream-master chart, please see the [Migration](#migration) Section.

+# New Capabilities
+* support for the 3.0.2 version of LogStream (default version)
+* support for using a fixed IP address for LoadBalancers in both created services, via the new `internalLoadBalancerIP` and `externalLoadBalancerIP` options.
+NOTE: This is not universally supported on K8s implementations.

 # Deployment